MattMcAdams/website/content/projects/rebar.md

 ![](/cdn/projects/rebar/960/Rebar_anatomy-alt.jpg)

-Rebar is more than a typeface, it explores the anatomy of typography and looks at type as from and texture.
+Rebar is more than a typeface, it explores the anatomy of typography and looks at type as form and texture.

 <hr class="spacer">